Robert-OP/mapbox-vector-tiles/readme.md

 - #### React Client

   This folder includes the basic layout of React App.
-The file `Mapbox.js` is the component which consumes incoming vector-tiles coming from the backend.
+The file `App.js` is the component that utilises `Mapbox` and consumes incoming vector-tiles coming from the backend.

   ```
   ├── client